2011JavaReact/jwilsonProject0/README.md

 Once the configuration of these tools has been completed:

 1. run the InventoryCreate.sql on your postgresql instance to create the database.
+    - be sure to comment out insert statements if you do not want test data in your database.
 2. run the following command to package the project into a war file.
 > mvn clean package